 The wellbeing of our people is our priority.
 We are following Public Health England’s advice and taking all necessary steps to minimise the risks to our colleagues, their families and the wider public.
 Our systems are designed to be operated remotely and most of our staff are working from home.

-We are allowing access to our offices for a limited number of staff, who we’ve identified need to return to the office environment.
-We are complying fully with government guidelines for safe working in offices.
+We are only allowing access to our offices for a very limited number of staff, and are complying fully with government guidelines for safe working in offices.
 We have conducted robust risk assessments for both our London office and our Newcastle office.

 Last updated: 28 September 2020